Transform Drinks Into Semi-Solid Juice Balls That Pop in Your Mouth

 In this part of the science project, you will analyze your data and come up with conclusions about how much sodium citrate is needed, and what the ideal pH is, to make the best spheres out of the different foods you picked.

-- For example, if the widest diameter of a ball was 6 mm, and the shortest diameter was 5 mm, the average diameter would be 5.5 mm.
+- For example, if the longest dimension (diameter) of a popping boba ball was 6 mm and its shortest dimension (height) was 5 mm, the ratio would be 1.2 (6 divided by 5).

-- For each data table (i.e., food tested) make two line graphs of your data.
-One graph should include the average ball diameter and average ball height for the different sodium citrate amounts.
+- For each data table (i.e., food tested) make two bar graphs of your data.
+One graph should include the calculated ball ratios for the different sodium citrate amounts.
 The second graph should show how the pH changed as more and more sodium citrate was added.

 - For both graphs, put the total amount of sodium citrate added (in teaspoons or grams) on the x-axis (the horizontal axis going across).